 The following is the list of topics that are discussed in this blog:

-Check out this Salesforce tutorial for beginners video for better understanding
+Check out this Salesforce Training video for a better understanding

 What are Salesforce Queues?